KENTUCKY

 A long series of Union trenches and earthworks that protected Cincinnati, OH from the south.
 These included (from west to east):

-Battery J. L. Kirby Smith (four field guns) at Bromley.
+Battery J. L. Kirby Smith (four field guns) on the river at Bromley.

-Battery Perry (on Amsterdam Road, demolished in 2004)
+Battery Perry on Amsterdam Road, demolished in 2004 for residential homes.

-Fort Mitchel (1861) (five guns) trace left, probably at present-day Fort Mitchel Country Club, but not located in the present-day town of Fort Mitchell.
+Fort Mitchel (1861) (five guns) traces remain at present-day Fort Mitchell Country Club, located outside the present-day town boundary of Fort Mitchell.
+The clubhouse sits on the site of the main work. (note spelling between fort and town names)

 Battery McKee (four field guns)